lianghu83/me/_pages/about.md

 Professional Services
 ======
-I'm the review for these journals.
+I'm the reviewer for these journals.
 Please email me if you'd like to appoint me as a reviewer for your journal.
 * Nature Energy
 * IEEE Transactions on Intelligent Vehicles
 * IEEE Access